centrifuge/documentation/docs/tinlake/contracts/deployments.md

 ### TinlakeRoot Contract
 The `TinlakeRoot` takes both the lender and borrower deployer as arguments.
 It does the last step of connecting lender and borrower contracts and authorizing certain calls.
-It also has

 ```